metabase/metabase/docs/operations-guide/running-metabase-on-heroku.md

 [Heroku pipelines](https://devcenter.heroku.com/articles/pipelines) are a feature that allow you to share the same codebase across multiple Heroku apps and maintain a continuous delivery pipeline.
 You can use this feature to test new versions of Metabase before deploying them to production.

-In order to do this, you would create two different Metabase apps on Heroku and then create a pipeline with one app in Staging and the other in Production.
+In order to do this, you would create two different Metabase apps on Heroku and then create a pipeline with one app in staging and the other in production.

 ![Heroku Pipeline image](images/HerokuPipeline.png)

-In order to trigger deploys, you will need to fork the [metabase-deploy](https://github.com/metabase/metabase-deploy) repository into your own GitHub user or organization and then enable [GitHub Sync](https://devcenter.heroku.com/articles/pipelines#github-sync) on that repository.
-To do this, connect the pipeline to your forked repository in the pipeline settings, then enable automatic deploys in the app you added to the Staging environment.
+In order to trigger automatic deploys to your staging app, you will need to fork the [metabase-deploy](https://github.com/metabase/metabase-deploy) repository into your own GitHub user or organization and then enable [GitHub Sync](https://devcenter.heroku.com/articles/pipelines#github-sync) on that repository.
+To do this, connect the pipeline to your forked repository in the pipeline settings, then enable automatic deploys in the app you added to the staging environment.

-Now, when you push to master on your forked `metabase-deploy` repository, the changes will automatically be deployed to your Staging app!
-Once you're happy that everything is OK, you can promote the Staging app to Production using the Heroku UI or CLI.
+Now, when you push to master on your forked `metabase-deploy` repository, the changes will automatically be deployed to your staging app!
+Once you're happy that everything is OK, you can promote the staging app to production using the Heroku UI or CLI.

 Similar to the instructions above, to deploy a new version you just need to push an empty commit and the build will pick up the new version.